Our Services

 Less stress, greater confidence, exceptional results.

-Astra Admissions guides students through a unique 5-step Roadmap to College, empowering them to take control of the process while offering expert advice and guidance.
-Our comprehensive college consulting package supports students and families through every step.
+Astra Admissions guides students through a unique 5-step Roadmap to College, empowering them to take control of the process while receiving expert advice and guidance from a former Admissions Officer.

 STEP 1